 Today, James Hardie Inc. is purely a fiber-cement business.
 It operates in markets around the world, with manufacturing operations in the United States, Australia, New Zealand and the Philippines.
 The businesses employ over 2,500 people who generate revenue of more than $1.5 billion a year.

 Learn more about Beechworth Windows; a wholly owned and operated subsidiary of James Hardie Building Products.
 Beechworth Windows manufactures premium fiberglass windows and doors for the replacement window customer.
-Exclusively available in Kansas City, St. Louis, Minneapolis, Chicago and Northern New Jersey.
+Exclusively available in select markets across the country.